zuo/unittest_expander/README.rst

             self.assertEqual(sum(iterable), expected)

-Now you have **6 distinct tests** (properly *isolated* and being always *reported as separate test cases*) which, however, share the same test method source.
+Now you have **6 distinct tests** (properly *isolated* and being always *reported as separate tests*), although they share the same test method source.

 You may want to do the same in a bit more verbose and descriptive
 way: